Cups to fluid ounces converter

 Kitchen measurements often shift depending on the recipe source

 Cups and fluid ounces are both common in US cooking, but recipes, drink labels, and mixing instructions do not always use the same unit.
-One recipe may call for 2 cups of broth, while a bottle is marked in ounces.
+One recipe may call for 2 cups of broth, while a bottle is marked in fluid ounces.
 Another might list a serving size in fluid ounces even though your measuring tools are cup-based.
-That is where a cups to oz converter becomes genuinely useful rather than just convenient.
+That is where a cups to fluid ounces converter becomes genuinely useful rather than just convenient.

 Conversion formula